Verdocs/express-meta-guard/README.md

 ## Exceptions / Limitations

-A major goal for this module is simplicity and brevity, trying to avoid cases where lines of documentation exceed lines of code.
-Some exceptions were made to OpenAPI standards to support this.
-THe biggest is that parameters may have a location of `body` (OpenAPI places body parameter documentation in a separate `requestBody` block).
-The generation script can easily rewrite this to stay compatible, leaving developers free to use a briefer syntax when parameters may come from multiple sources.
+A major goal for this module is simplicity and brevity - trying to avoid cases where lines of documentation exceed lines of code.
+A few exceptions were made to OpenAPI standards to enable this.
+In particular:

+1. Parameters may have a location of `body`, so it is not necessary to separately define `requestBody`.
+2. Responses may be written in `'code': '#ref'` shorthand instead of the verbose `code...> content...> type...> schema...>` structure.
+3. Ref arrays may be written in `#/components/schemas/Book[]` style instead of `schema...> type: array...> items...> ref`.

 Additionally, there is currently no support for some API-wide OpenAPI settings such as `securitySchemes`.
 Developers can customize the generator to add these.